 Any time after completing probation, you file a petition for dismissal form with the court.
 The prosecuting agency must be served with a copy.
 For DUI expungement petitions, an expungement must be brought under Penal Code 1203.4(a) in the “interests of justice.”
 Filing for an expungement can be complex which is why it’s recommended to retain an experienced expungement lawyer to handle your petition.

 Filing in the interest of justice requires submitting a declaration explaining why you should be granted an expungement.
 It’s important to explain how the passage of time and participation in alcohol classes helped towards your rehabilitation.
 In the event you suffered a probation violation, the judge will expect the reason(s) for the violation to be addressed and perhaps explained.
 Sometimes a judge will evaluate the reason why you’re seeking an expungement.
 Typically, those seeking this remedy are applying for employment because of the benefits it carries in the private sector.

 If the court grants the petition, the order will be transmitted to the California Department of Justice.
 A notation will be added to your criminal record reflecting that the conviction has been dismissed pursuant to 1203.4.
 Additionally, an expungement is the first required steps prior to filing for a certificate of rehabilitation.

 FREE EXPUNGEMENT ATTORNEY CONSULTATION

 If you were convicted of DUI and you’re seeking to expunge your criminal record, then contact an experienced Expungement Attorney at the Law Offices of John D. Rogers for a free consultation.
-We handle expungement petitions all throughout California, including Los Angeles, Orange County, Riverside, San Diego, Ventura, and San Bernardino counties.
+We handle expungement petitions all throughout California, including Los Angeles, Newport Beach, Riverside, San Diego, Ventura, and San Bernardino counties.
 You may also be interested in the following, reducing a felony to a misdemeanor or early termination of probation.